biodiversitydata-se/SOS/Docs/ClientDevelopment.md

 - *Removal of support for media types.*

 *As a producer of an API, one SHOULD avoid introducing non-backward compatible changes in their API, although sometimes it is unavoidable.
 As a consumer, one SHOULD always be tolerant, expect, and handle unexpected responses in a message.
 This creates robustness.*

+## Data ingestion
+- Most datasets are harvested and processed once a day.
+- Some datasets are rarely updated and harvested only when they have changed.
+- The Artportalen database is harvested, in addition to once daily, also incrementally every 5 minutes.
+In other words, it takes at most 5 minutes before an Artportalen observation is available in SOS.